aautar/graphpaper/README.md

 ### Get canvas dimensions

-You can use the following methods to get the width and heigh to a canvas:
+Get the width of a canvas:

 ```javascript
 canvas.getWidth();
 ```

+Get the height of a canvas:

 ```javascript
 canvas.getHeight();